 The number one claims an exceptional position, which we meet again in the natural philosophy of the Middle Ages.
 According to this, one is not a number at all; the first number is two.
-Two is the first number because, with it, separation and multiplication begin, which alone can make counting possible Two implies a number that is different and distinct from the 'numberless' One.
-In other words, as soon as the number two appears, a unit is produced out of the original unity, and this unit is none other than the same unity split into two and turned into a "number."
-The One and the Other form an opposition, but there is not opposition between one and two, for these are simple numbers which are distinguished only by their arithmetical value and by nothing else.
-The One, however, seeks to hold to its one-and-alone existence, which the Other ever strives to be another opposed to the One.
+Two is the first number because, with it, separation and multiplication begin, which alone can make counting possible....
+Two implies a number that is different and distinct from the 'numberless' One.
+In other words, as soon as the number two appears, a unit is produced out of the original unity, and this unit is none other than the same unity split into two and turned into a 'number.'
+The 'One' and the 'Other' form an opposition, but there is not opposition between one and two, for these are simple numbers which are distinguished only by their arithmetical value and by nothing else.
+The 'One,' however, seeks to hold to its one-and-alone existence, which the 'Other' ever strives to be another opposed to the One.
 The One will not let go of the other because, if it did, it would lose its character; and the Other pushes itself away from the One in order to exist at all.
 Thus there arises a tension of the opposites between the One and the Other.
-But every tension of the opposites culminates in a release, out of which comes the "third."
-In the third, the tension is resolved and the lost unity restored (pp. 118-119).
+But every tension of the opposites culminates in a release, out of which comes the 'third.'
+In the third, the tension is resolved and the lost unity restored (ibid., pp. 118-119).

-Father, Son, and Holy Spirit
+Father, Son, and Holy Spirit...

-Jung believed that, in the symbol of the Trinity, we are confronted with a primordial image-a "distinctly archaic idea"-as set forth in this movement of the One, the Other, and the Third (p.
+Jung believed that, in the symbol of the Trinity, we are confronted with a primordial image-a "distinctly archaic idea"-as set forth in this movement of the One, the Other, and the Third (1958, p.
 132).
 The world of the Father represents the original oneness, before separation or difference becomes meaningful.
-It is a world of innocence and child-like faith-like Winnicott's state of going-on-being, prior to the differentiation of subject and object; or Loewald's similar notion of the original unitary experience, with its feeling of timelessness, what theologians (e.g. Paul Tillich) call the nunc stans, the eternal now (Loewald, 1980, 1988; Tillich, 1963; Winnicott, 1965, 1971a).
+It is a world of innocence and child-like faith-similar to Winnicott's state of going-on-being, prior to the differentiation of subject and object; or Loewald's similar notion of the original unitary experience, with its feeling of timelessness, what some theologians (e.g. Paul Tillich) term the nunc stans, the eternal now (Loewald 1980, 1988; Tillich 1963; Winnicott 1965, 1971).